 There were two ramps placed side by side to launch the motorcycles and another big wide ramp placed opposite to the two ramps, where the riders landed after performing stunts mid-air with Gateway of India and Taj Palace forming the backdrop.
 Robbie and Alexey were astride a 450cc KTM motocross bike, while Tom was astride a 250cc Yamaha motocross bike.

 Along with the three Red Bull Athletes, international riders like Martin Koren, RadekBilek and Julien Vanstippen performed callisthenics astride their FMX bikes mid-air at the Red Bull FMX Jam.
 Backflips, superman seat grabs, and some more gravity-defying stunts were displayed.
-They did the stunts individually, then as a team of two and for the final act, all six riders jumped the ram in one behind another, to create a visual spectacle and some bold acrobatics.
+They did the stunts individually, then as a team of two and for the final act, all six riders jumped the ramp one behind the other, to create a visual spectacle.
 Suffice to say that the crowd was left wanting more and there was a mad cheer from the huge gathering.

 What is FMX?

 It is a discipline in Motocross, where the rider attempts different types of stunts to impress the judges and gain points.
 There are two types of freestyle events – big air and freestyle motocross.
 In Big air, the rider gets to do two jumps over a distance of 75 feet and points are awarded for highest single jump factoring multiple parameters like difficulty, style, and originality.
 Riders are then awarded points on a scale of 100 marks.
 Freestyle is older of the two disciplines and the rider will perform two stunt disciplines that last a little over 15 minutes on a track length that varies from four to eight acres.
 Judging is similar to that of Big air, where riders are awarded points on a scale of 100.

 Robbie Maddison – the chap who rode his dirt bike in the ocean